 Looking for a master’s degree that will definitely pay off?
-It might be time to consider a Management of Information Systems (MIS) degree.
+It might be time to consider a Masters Degree (MS) in Management Information Systems (MIS).

 Forbes certainly did – and they rank it sixth on their list for best master’s degrees for jobs, with an early career salary of $64,400.
 And, while doing their 2014 research on this degree, they found that 100% of MIS graduates had secured employment within six months of their graduation.